codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Git repositories**

 * Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime itself with Argo CD.
-* Git source repository: Created with the name `[repo_name]_git-source`.
+* Git source repo: Created with the name `[repo_name]_git-source`.
 This repo stores manifests for pipelines with sources, events, workflow templates.
+See [Add Git Sources to runtimes]({{site.baseurl}}/docs/runtime/git-sources/).

+* Shared configuration repo: The repo that stores configuration manifests such as integration manifests to be shared across runtimes.
+See [Shared configuration repo]({{site.baseurl}}/docs/reference/shared-configuration/).

 **Argo CD components**